 Whether they have years of experience in pest control… or they

-You’re going to have to train them.
-And while you (or your best employee) spend time training the newbie, you’re probably going to lose some money along the way.
-You may have to pull back on the number of jobs while you train.
+While you (or your best employee) spend time training the newbie, you’re probably going to lose some money along the way.
+You may even have to pull back on the number of jobs while you train.